Dario Amodei

 Safety Policy

-Anthropic's Responsible Scaling Policy, first published in 2023 and updated in later versions, is one of the most visible attempts by a frontier lab to tie model capability levels to safety and security practices.
-Anthropic's 2026 RSP materials describe the policy as the voluntary framework the company uses to mitigate catastrophic risks from AI systems.
+Anthropic's Responsible Scaling Policy, first published in 2023 and repeatedly updated, is one of the most visible attempts by a frontier lab to tie model capability levels to safety and security practices.
+Anthropic's 2026 materials describe the RSP as the voluntary framework the company uses to mitigate catastrophic risks from AI systems.

 Amodei has also appeared in policy contexts.
 On July 25, 2023, he testified before the U.S. Senate Judiciary Subcommittee on Privacy, Technology, and the Law at a hearing on principles for AI regulation.
 Anthropic materials also connect his public policy work to frontier threats, red teaming, and the need to evaluate dangerous capabilities before deployment.